Skip to navigation Skip to main content

 Disk Cache

 Added in Image v1.0.0 Eleventy will skip processing files that are unchanged and already exist in the output directory.
-This requires the built-in hashing algorithm and is not yet supported with custom filenames.
+This requires the built-in hashing algorithm and is not supported with custom filenames.
 More background at Issue #51.

 You can use this to speed up builds on your build server.